ruby-rdf/rdf-n3/README.md

 Install with `gem install rdf-n3`

 ## Limitations
-* Full support of Unicode input requires Ruby version 2.0 or greater.
 * Support for Variables in Formulae dependent on underlying repository.
 Existential variables are quantified to RDF::Node instances, Universals to RDF::Query::Variable, with the URI of the variable target used as the variable name.
 * No support for N3 Reification.
 If there were, it would be through a :reify option to the reader.